Brijesh Thapa, Ph.D.

 |Address:||P.O.
 Box 118208, Gainesville, FL 32611-8208|

 Brijesh Thapa, Ph.D., is a Professor in the Department of Tourism, Recreation and Sport Management at the University of Florida.
-He is also the Co-Director of the Tourism Crisis Management Institute, and an Affiliate Faculty in multiple academic units: School of Natural Resources & Environment, Warrington College of Business, Center for International Business Education and Research, Center for African Studies, Center for Latin American Studies, Water Institute, Transportation Research Center, and the Graduate Program in Sustainable Development Practice.
+He is also the Co-Director of the Tourism Crisis Management Initiative, and an Affiliate Faculty in multiple academic units: School of Natural Resources & Environment, Warrington College of Business, Center for International Business Education and Research, Center for African Studies, Center for Latin American Studies, Water Institute, Transportation Research Center, and the Graduate Program in Sustainable Development Practice.

 Overall, his research theme is within the nexus of tourism, conservation and sustainability.
 In this context, he has explored specific issues and associated linkages from a developed and developing country’s standpoint largely among key stakeholder groups (e.g., visitors, residents, tourism industry, and policy makers).
 Among developed countries, his research has been based from a U.S. perspective examining specific themes such as, environmentalism, recreation behavior, planning and management issues at various nature-based tourism settings managed by the state and federal government.
 Among developing countries, his research has focused on the examination of stakeholder perspectives so that effective policies can be implemented – to minimize negative impacts on natural and cultural resources; maximize economic benefits for locals; and optimizes visitor experience in parks and protected areas.
 Based on this core and associated lines of research inquiry, he has been involved in numerous international projects in various capacities in 28 developing countries.
 Additionally, Dr. Thapa has been involved in a range of projects at UNESCO World Heritage Sites in numerous countries with respect to tourism, cultural heritage, and natural resources management issues.
 Overall, his research findings are tools for managers and policy makers to effectively manage visitors, residents, and cultural and natural resources in a sustainable manner.